dsmwebcollective/dsmwebcollective.github.io/09-contact.md

 ---
 layout: page
-title: Contact
+title: Contact DSM Web Collective
-heading: Contact DSM Web Collective
+nav_title: Contact
 permalink: /contact/
 ---

 This is where you can contact DSM Web Collective.

-Probably display some social icons and shit too.
+Probably display a form, some social icons, and other shit too.